 Raw, dried, and juiced cherries are widely available at most grocery stores and farmers' markets.
-They are in season during the summer, so that is when they are the most ripe and flavorful.
+They are in season during the summer, which is when they are the most flavorful.
 Both cherry bark powder and cherry teabags are readily available through online retailers.

 Herbal Remedies & Supplements

 Cherry supplements, such as capsules and tinctures, can be found at most specialized herbal stores and pharmacies, as well as through online retailers.

 - Light requirements Full sun